Liqwid-Labs/agora/docs/meta/style-guide.md

 The following practices should be avoided:

--   The use of '&' apart from in proper nouns such as AT&T or commonly-understood abbreviations such as 'R&D'.
+-   The use of '&' apart from in proper nouns such as AT\&T.